dschwinler/PenasTeeSniper/README.md

 ## Overview

-Penas Tee Sniper is an automated bot that secures tee times effortlessly.
+Penas Tee Sniper is an automated bot that secures tee times.
 It allows you to schedule and book desired tee times in advance, running whenever you choose.

 ## Features